ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report

+MAGICGUI: A FOUNDATIONAL MOBILE GUI AGENT WITH SCALABLE DATA PIPELINE AND REINFORCEMENT FINE-TUNING

 Magentic-UI: Towards Human-in-the-loop Agentic Systems

 Phi-Ground Tech Report: Advancing Perception in GUI Grounding